Sequential Monte Carlo Methods in the nimble R Package: Conclusion

 \section{Conclusion}

-This paper has described \pkg{nimble}'s suite of SMC algorithms, which provide a straightforward method of conducting inference on state-space models.
-In addition, \pkg{nimble}'s model-generic programmability make it perfectly suited for implementing new SMC algorithms, an example of which was given in Section~\ref{sec:nimbleFuncs}. \pkg{nimble}'s flexible model specification also enables the application of existing algorithms to models that do not fall into the traditional state-space model framework.
-For example, a model could be specified where a number of state-space models are set within a larger hierarchical structure.
-Using \pkg{nimble}, SMC algorithms could be used to estimate the individual state-space models, while an MCMC algorithm could conduct inference on higher-level parameters.
+This paper has described \pkg{nimble}'s suite of SMC algorithms, which provide straightforward methods of conducting inference on state-space models.
+In addition, \pkg{nimble}'s model-generic programmability make it well-suited for implementing new SMC algorithms, an example of which was given in Section~\ref{sec:nimbleFuncs}. \pkg{nimble}'s flexible model specification also enables the application of existing algorithms to more general models or new settings.
+For example, a model could be written where a number of state-space models are set within a larger hierarchical structure.
+Using \pkg{nimble}, SMC algorithms could be used to estimate the individual state-space models, while an MCMC algorithm could conduct inference on higher-level parameters. \code{nimble} also provides easily accessible model comparison tools that can be used in conjunction with its state-space modeling algorithms, which we hope will allow users to answer previously difficult questions about their time-series data.

-Additional examples of modeling and inference using \pkg{nimble} can be found at \url{http://r-nimble.org/}.
+Additional examples of modeling and inference using \pkg{nimble} can be found at \url{https://r-nimble.org}.